TypeScript SDKs for official statistics

 Runtime Validation

 All external API responses are parsed through Zod schemas.
-Upstream contract violations or structural anomalies throw structured errors immediately rather than corrupting application state.
+Upstream shape changes throw structured errors before your application treats the response as trusted data.

 Isomorphic Implementation